bwilson1802/Learning-Terraform/README.md

 # GitHub setup (web browser)
 1. Log in to GitHub and create a new repository
-2. You need the link to the code.
+2. You need the link to the code later.
+Note where to find it for later use.
 The best way is to navigate to the repository and on the code tab there is a dropdown.
 Copy the https

 # Folder/File setup (bash terminal)
 1. Ls or dir (look where you are located)
 2. Cd to the dir you want to be
 3. Mkdir (name your dir) (if needed)
-4. Git clone (paste the link from your github repository)
-5. Git init (creates a dot file) (you wont see it with ls unless you ls -la)
-6.

 # VS code
 1. Open VS code and select file, open folder